 The “Direct Selling” option allows a charity to sell its own items.
 The charity gets all of the income and a 100 percent credit for PayPal processing fees.
 This option can benefit a charity directly by selling items, either intermittently or continually.

-- Simple order processing and ability to communicate with buyers.
+Simple order processing and the ability to communicate with buyers

 2. CharityBuzz seems to be the belle of the ball when it comes to online charity auctions.
 From its “buzz-worthy” website to its love of experiences (check out the celebrity and travel emphasis), this service doesn’t look like your grandfather’s charity auction.

 CharityBuzz is part of the Charity Network, recognized for innovation by Fast Company in 2017.
 For edgy non-profits and those appealing to a new generation of donors, CharityBuzz might be worth a look.